dhruvsaxena1998/rql/memory-bank/Project.md

 1. Reduce the time and complexity required to author business rules by 70%
 2. Eliminate errors from manual JSONLogic creation
 3. Enable non-technical stakeholders to participate in rule creation and validation
-4. Establish RQL as the go-to intermediate representation for rule engines
+4. Establish REL as the go-to intermediate representation for rule engines

 ### 2.3 User Goals
 1. Write conditional logic in a natural, readable syntax